-To know whether mRNA levels of transcription factors change in HDAC2(-/-) during cultivation, we carried out RT-PCR using appropriate primers specific for various chicken transcription factors on total RNAs mentioned above (Fig. 4-3B).
-In one or more of six mutant clones, the mRNA levels of Pax5, Aiolos, EBF1, E2A, PU.1, Blimp1 and OBF1 changed during cultivation, but those of residual factors (Oct1, Oct2, NF-kB, RelB, NF-AT, YY1, XBP-1, Stat5 and CstF-64) remained unchanged.
-Remarkably, concerning the changing patterns in gene expressions of these altered factors, six mutant clones could be also classified into three different types; i.e., clone cl.2-1, clones cl.2-2, cl.2-3, cl.2-4 plus cl.2-5, and the remaining clone cl.2-6, agreed with the above-mentioned classification based on the changing patterns for HDACs and HATs.
-The changing patterns in gene expressions of these particular transcription factors and some other properties of four mutant clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 will be shown in detail later.
+To know whether mRNA levels of transcription factors change in HDAC2(-/-) during cultivation, we carried out RT-PCR using appropriate primers specific for various members of the chicken transcription factors on total RNAs mentioned above (Fig. 4-3B).
+In one or more of the six mutant clones, the mRNA levels of Pax5, Aiolos, EBF1, E2A, PU.1, Blimp1 and OBF1 changed during cultivation, but those of residual factors (Oct1, Oct2, NF-kB, RelB, NF-AT, YY1, XBP-1, Stat5 and CstF-64) remained unchanged.
+Remarkably, concerning the changing patterns in gene expressions of these altered factors, these six mutant clones could be also classified into three different types; i.e., clone cl.2-1, clones cl.2-2, cl.2-3, cl.2-4 plus cl.2-5, and clone cl.2-6, agreed with the above-mentioned classification based on the changing patterns for HDACs and HATs.
+The changing patterns in gene expressions of these specific transcription factors and some other properties of four mutant clones cl.2-1, cl.2-2, cl.2-4 and cl.2-6 will be shown in detail later.

-Morphology of HDAC2(-/-) mutant cells changes during continuous cultivation
+Morphology of HDAC2(-/-) DT40 mutant cells changes during continuous cultivation

-Immuno-electron microscopy of initially generated HDAC2(-/-) mutant cells [1], using antibody specific for chicken IgM H-chain, showed that the immunoglobulin protein was clearly accumulated at the early (E; ~5 days) stage and thereafter obviously reduced at the late (L; ~60 days) stage to almost the same level in DT40 cells [Chap.
+Immuno-electron microscopy of initially generated HDAC2(-/-) mutant cells [1], using antibody specific for chicken IgM H-chain, showed that the immunoglobulin proteins were clearly accumulated at the early (E; ~5 days) stage and thereafter obviously reduced at the later (L; ~60 days) stage to almost the same level as in DT40 cells [Chap.
 2].
-To conform these findings and to explore whether HDAC2(-/-) morphologically changes during cultivation, we first examined morphology of four mutant clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) and DT40 cells as control.
-Electron microscopy showed that these mutant clones were observed to be somewhat distorted form at the early (E) stage and at the late (L) stage to be smooth form, like that of DT40 cells (Fig. 4-4; upper panels).
-In addition, dense cytoplasmic fractions, probably due to artificially accumulated IgM H- and L-chains, were observed only at the early (E) stage in all of these mutant clones, but not at the late (L) stage as well as in DT40 cells.
-Immuno-electron microscopy using antibody specific for chicken IgM H-chain showed that the IgM H-chain proteins were certainly accumulated at the early (E) stage, and thereafter most of the accumulated proteins disappeared at the late (L) stage, like in DT40 cells (Fig. 4-4; lower panels).
+To confirm these findings and to explore whether HDAC2(-/-) morphologically changes during cultivation, we first examined morphology of four mutant clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) and DT40 cells as a control.
+Electron microscopy showed that these mutant clones were observed to be a somewhat distorted form at the early (E) stage but at the later (L) stage to be a smooth form, like that of DT40 cells (Fig. 4-4; upper panels).
+In addition, dense cytoplasmic fractions, probably due to artificially accumulated IgM H- and L-chains, were observed only at the early (E) stage in all of these mutant clones, but not at the later (L) stage as well as in DT40 cells.
+Immuno-electron microscopy using antibody specific for chicken IgM H-chain showed that the IgM H-chain proteins were certainly accumulated at the early (E) stage, and thereafter most of the accumulated proteins disappeared at the later (L) stage, like in DT40 cells (Fig. 4-4; lower panels).
 These results roughly but surely agreed with those in initially generated HDAC2(-/-) mutants mentioned above [Chap.
 2].
-Next, we carried out microscopy on four HDAC2(-/-) mutant clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) at the early (E) and late (L) cultivation stages and DT40 cells, and represented two different ranges of vision within microscopy (Fig. 4-5).
-Interestingly, these mutant clones were morphologically observed to be aggregative form at the early (E) stage but dispersive form, like the form of DT40 cells and also that of Pax5(-) mutants, at the late (L) stage [Chap.
+Next, we carried out microscopy on four HDAC2(-/-) mutant clones (cl.2-1, cl.2-2, cl.2-4 and cl.2-6) at the early (E) and later (L) cultivation stages and on DT40 cells, and presented two different ranges of vision within microscopy (Fig. 4-5).
+Interestingly, these mutant clones were morphologically the aggregative form at the early (E) stage but the dispersive form at the later (L) stage, like the form of DT40 cells and also that of Pax5(-) mutants [Chap.
 3].

-Gene expressions of IgM H- and L-chains change in almost similar pattern in individual clones of HDAC2(-/-) mutants during continuous cultivation
+Gene expressions of IgM H- and L-chains change in almost similar pattern in individual clones of HDAC2(-/-) DT40 mutants during continuous cultivation